VXSTATS/com.vxstats.qt/README.md

 brew install openssl@1.1
 brew list openssl@1.1
 ```
 Then brew will show you the OpenSSL installation path of latest version.
+Normally you can use /usr/local/opt/openssl@1.1.

 # Installation
 Use a Qt Creator to load CMakeList.txt from the checked-out folder, run the cmake enviroment, generate makefiles, and build it.